Deepfield: a modular assessment platform

 An eleven-stage strategic assessment pipeline that turns a query into a defensible course of action with full evidence lineage.

-Three things carry the defensibility load.
+Three things carry the trustworthiness load.

 Manual extraction and reformatting.
 A process that took a researcher hours per document and produced inconsistent outputs across drafters and projects.

 It's a fit for IRBs, grant offices, compliance teams, regulatory affairs, underwriting, audit, due diligence, and any setting where a structured document has to be drafted from a set of source materials and a human reviewer needs to see exactly where every piece of the draft came from.
+It's the wrong product when the source material is unstructured and templates aren't a useful target shape.

 We've written a two-page business case for this engagement shape.
 Executive summary, problem statement, deliverables, risks, success metrics, investment range.
 Read it in the browser or print it to PDF and forward.